ogdenpm/disktools/doc/disktools.md

 ### forcing a disk format

 Normally flux2imd can determine the disk format, however for poor quality disks, it may be necessary to explicitly declare the disk format.
 The -f option supports this and as noted -f help shows a summary of the predefined formats and how to create a custom one.
-The current list is<div style="page-break-after: always; break-after: page;"></div>
+The current list is

 ```
     Format        Description